 Nothing major since hospitalization was not required (lol).

-That solo Iceland trip wasn’t meant to be.
+That 12-day Iceland road trip wasn’t meant to be.
 But eventually, I’ll finally get to create my own Iceland travel itinerary and take a solo Iceland road trip of my own.
 I’ll also do tons of research and know exactly where to see Puffins in Iceland and where to see beautiful Icelandic horses.

 But since I still haven’t been to Iceland myself (sigh) and explored the Snaefellsnes-Peninsula:

 I needed some advice about traveling to Iceland alone.
 That’s why I asked some of my favorite Iceland solo travel experts to help me create the ultimate Iceland solo travel guide.

 Throughout this post on solo traveling Iceland:

 You’ll learn how to plan the perfect trip to Iceland, discover some of the best Iceland tours for solo travelers, and even see a list of top Iceland attractions that you absolutely must visit during your Iceland trip.

 So without further ado: